derhuerst/generate-gtfs-flex/readme.md

 npm install --save-dev sample-gtfs-feed derhuerst/generate-herrenberg-gtfs-flex
 ```

 We're going to write a file `flex-rules.js` that exports a list of GTFS-Flex *rules*.
-Each of these rules is a functions that should, when given a `routes.txt` entry/row, return either `null` to leave it unchanged or return a GTFS-Flex *spec* (check out [the schema](lib/flex-spec-schema.json)) to patch it:
+Each of these rules is a function that must, when given a `routes.txt` entry/row, return either `null` to leave it unchanged or return a GTFS-Flex *spec* (check out [the schema](lib/flex-spec-schema.json)) to patch it:

 ```js
 const pickupTypes = require('gtfs-utils/pickup-types')